 A founder of Emotionally Focused Couple Therapy (EFT), clinical psychologist Sue Johnson is considered an expert on what keeps romantic relationships going.
-Below are notable quotes from her books Hold Me Tight and Love Sense.
+Below are notable quotes from this author‘s Hold Me Tight and Love Sense.

 I. Hold Me Tight: Seven Conversations for a Lifetime of Love (2008) by Sue Johnson